alexeibex/alexeibex.github.io/PropertyChapters/Ownership.md

     - Doing so is **impractical**
     - Sale would be better **serve the owners interests**
       - See *[Delfino v.
 Vealencis](link)*
+        - Owelty: Payment from one Co-Tenant to another in order to make equitable

 ##### Partition in Sale
+- May be done in certain circumstances
 - Selling property at auction and dividing proceeds
 - Increased trend toward partition in sale

 ##### Problem on Partition in Kind (Subjective v.
 Objective Value)
 - A and B are heirs of their father, who owned one item both A and B very much want—his old rocking chair.
 They cannot agree who is to have the chair.
 A brings a partition action.
 What relief should the court award?
 - A and B own the chair as tenants in common.
 The chair cannot be partitioned in kind, so there must be a partition sale.
 Both attach equal value to the chair, so the one with more money will probably get it by paying more for it.